-Founded in the Fall of 2012, The Streetcar is in its sixth year on the main campus of Mississippi State.
-As an extension of the Shackouls Honors College, the College of Arts & Sciences, and Mississippi State University, we are proud to be the first and only Creative Arts Journal on campus.
-The Streetcar Staff this year is very excited to print the fifth issue of our journal.
-Our staff is a diverse group, just like the students at Mississippi State.
+Founded in the Fall of 2012, The Streetcar is in its seventh year on the main campus of Mississippi State.
+As an extension of the Shackouls Honors College, the College of Arts & Sciences, and Mississippi State University, we are proud to be the first and only student-run and student-produced Creative Arts Journal on campus.
+The Streetcar Staff this year is very excited to print the seventh issue of our journal.

 Fiction Editor, Alexandra Gracen Hendon